git4rk/ApplicationServeronCloud/reportingIssues.md

 # Reporting Issues
 {: #reporting_issues}

-If you experience problems with IBM WebSphere Application Server in Bluemix, you can receive assistance by using one of the following approaches:
+If you experience problems with IBM WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}, you can receive assistance by using one of the following approaches:

-* Open a Support Ticket by following the process that is defined on the [Contacting Bluemix Support page](/docs/support/index.html#contacting-support)
+* Open a Support Ticket by following the process that is defined on the [Contacting support for IBM Cloud Public](/docs/support/index.html#contacting-support) page.
-* Ask a question in one of the public [Bluemix Support forums](https://developer.ibm.com/bluemix/support/){: new_window}.
+* Ask a question in one of the public [IBM Cloud Support forums](https://developer.ibm.com/bluemix/support/){: new_window}.
 The forums are actively monitored and the responses are prompt.
   * **Note**: Include the tags ibm-was-oc and bluemix in your post to enhance your support experience.